-- Putting at least 100 electric outboard motors on skiffs by 2025 through partnerships with new business ventures, local fishermen, and aquaculturists.
+- Putting at least 100 electric outboard motors on skiffs through partnerships with new business ventures, local fishermen, and aquaculturists.
 Part of this work includes the development and launch of the Electric Boat Course.

 - Installing solar-powered charging stations on docks and wharves.

 - Providing Spark! grants to fund clean energy projects for fishermen and women, for marine-based businesses, and businesses critical to sustaining our working waterfront.